JoshLaoO/The-Cloud-Resume-Challenge-AWS/README.md

 4:30pm - I am going to do the DevOps mod for this which is basically Continuous Deployment(CD) I've done step 1 already from the beginning which was create a github repo for this project.
 I need to do step 2 which is to convert my S3, Route 53, and CloudFront resources to infrastructure-as-code (IaC).

+Fixed up some variables and now I am ready to try again.